Harry felt eleven again.

 George raised his bottle and tapped it against Harry's.
 "Just about," he said.
 "We debated a Bat-Bogey Hex first but figured Ginny would handle that herself."

-Harry's throat felt tight.
+Harry's throat tightened.

-Harry nodded, slowly, solemnly.
 "I know.
-And I won't… I won't let her down."
+And I won't… I won't let her down," Harry said, the promise catching in his throat.

 Harry smirked.
 "Can't say she was wrong."